isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/migrate-non-uuid-uuid-with-versions.md

-# Migrate non-UUID content with versions to UUID content
+# Migrate non-UUID content with versions

-Perform these steps to migrate your non-UUID content with versions.
+Perform these steps to migrate your non-UUID content with versions to UUID content.

 ## Compatibility matrix